initialed85/eprosima-fast-rtps-testing/README.md

 # eprosima-fast-rtps-testing

-This repo mostly contains the means to automatically generate the code stubs and examples for the IDL files given in the `src` folder.
+This repo contains the means to handle the following steps related to eProsima's Fast-RTPS (DDS):

+- build eProsima's Fast-RTPS
+    - support for `x86_84` and `armv7l`
+- for each IDL file in each folder inside `src`:
+    - generate code stubs
+    - generate examples
+    - build examples

 ## How do I use it?

 Prerequisites: